Real-time privacy preserving disease diagnosis using ECG signal: Preliminary

-{\bf PCA.} Principal Component Analysis (PCA) chooses a linear projection that maximizes the variability of all projected samples.
-Suppose $S_T$ is the total covariance matrix and PCA projection matrix is defined as
+Principal Component Analysis (PCA) chooses a linear projection that maximizes the variability of all projected samples.
+Suppose there are $n$ signals in the ECG database, $x_i\in \mathbb{R}^q$ ($i=1,2,\cdots,n$) and $X=[x_1,\cdots,x_n]$.
+Matrix $X$ contains the training database such that each column corresponds to the signal of one individual.
+Let $S_T$ be the total covariance matrix and PCA projection matrix is defined as

 The new feature vectors $z_i\in \mathbb{R}^{p}$ are defined by the following linear transformation: